 Your agency may request an extension of the award period to receive additional time to implement your award program.
 Such extensions do not provide additional funding.
-Awards may be extended a maximum of 36 months beyond the initial award expiration date.
-Any request for an extension beyond 36 months will be evaluated on a case-by-case basis.
 Only those recipients that can provide a reasonable justification for delays will be granted no-cost extensions.
-Reasonable justifications may include technology implementation delays, training delays, or other circumstances that interrupt the 36 month award funding period.
-An extension allows your agency to compensate for such delays by providing additional time to complete the full 36 months of funding.
 Extension requests must be received prior to the end date of the award.
 2 C.F.R. § 200.308(d)(2).